pingcap/docs-cn/tidb-cloud/tidb-cloud-poc.md

     - Check the SQL execution plan on the **Diagnostic > Statements** page.
     - Check hotspot issues on the **Dashboard > Key Visualizer** page.
     - Monitor if the TiDB cluster is running out of capacity on the **Overview > Capacity Metrics** page.
-    - Use the TiFlash<sup>beta</sup> feature to optimize analytical processing.
-See [Use an HTAP Cluster](/tidb-cloud/use-htap-cluster.md).
+    - Use the TiFlash feature to optimize analytical processing.
+See [Use an HTAP Cluster](/tiflash/tiflash-overview.md).

 ## Step 7.
 Explore more features